groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/qrcode/pptx.en.md

       content: |
         ```csharp {style=abap}
-        // Instantiate a new Signature object with the document path
+        // Initialize a new Signature instance with the document
         using (Signature signature = new Signature("input.pptx"))
         {
-            // Employ BarcodeSignOptions to append a barcode to the document
+            // Utilize QrCodeSignOptions to embed a QR-Code into the document
-            BarcodeSignOptions options = new BarcodeSignOptions("Business data")
+            QrCodeSignOptions options = new QrCodeSignOptions("Text Content")
                 {
-                // Configure the barcode type and additional properties
+                    // Specify the signature type and designate its position on the page
-                EncodeType = BarcodeTypes.Code128,
+                    EncodeType = QrCodeTypes.QR,
                     Left = 50,
                     Top = 150
                 };

-            // Persist the signed file
+            // Persist the document with the integrated QR-Code
             SignResult result = signature.Sign("output.pptx", options);
         }
         ```